-(1) The value realized on vesting is calculated by multiplying the number of shares of stock by the market value of the underlying shares on the vesting date.
+(b) The value realized on vesting is calculated by multiplying the number of shares of stock by the market value of the underlying shares on the vesting date.

-2023 PENSION BENEFITS
+2024 PENSION BENEFITS

-Each of the NEOs (other than Mr. Stone) participate in one or more of the following defined benefit plans:
+Each of the NEOs (other than Messrs.
+Stone and Braun) participate in one or more of the following defined benefit plans:

-- the Qualified Pension Plan;

-- the Supplemental Pension Plan; and

-- the KMP.
+- the Qualified Pension Plan; - the Schlage Lock Company LLC Supplemental Pension Plan (the "Supplemental Pension Plan"); and - the Schlage Lock Company LLC Key Management Supplemental Plan (the "KMP").

-The Pension Plan is a funded, tax qualified, non-contributory defined benefit plan that covers eligible U.S. employees hired prior to July 1, 2012.
-The Pension Plan provides for normal retirement at age 65.
-A participant becomes vested in the benefit: (i) after five years of service, or (ii) while employed, the participant (a) attains age 65, (b) dies or (c) becomes disabled.
-The formula to determine the lump sum benefit under the Pension Plan is 5% of final average pay (the five highest consecutive years out of the last ten years of eligible compensation) for each year of credited service.
+The Qualified Pension Plan is a funded, tax-qualified, non-contributory defined benefit plan that covers eligible U.S. employees hired prior to July 1, 2012.
+The Qualified Pension Plan provides for normal retirement at age 65.
+A participant becomes vested in the benefit: (i) after five years of service, or (ii) if, while employed, the participant (a) attains age 65, (b) dies or (c) becomes disabled.
+The formula to determine the lump sum benefit under the Qualified Pension Plan is 5% of final average pay (the five highest consecutive years out of the last ten years of eligible compensation) for each year of credited service.
 A choice for distribution between various annuity options and a lump sum option is available.
-The Pension Plan was closed to new participants on July 1, 2012, and no further benefits will accrue to any Pension Plan participant for service performed after December 31, 2022.
+The Qualified Pension Plan was closed to new participants on July 1, 2012, and no further benefits accrue to any Qualified Pension Plan participant for service performed after December 31, 2022.
 Certain participants made an election in 2012 to forego accruing further benefits for service performed after December 31, 2012, and, in lieu, receive a non-elective employer contribution equal to 2% of eligible compensation in the ESP.
 Messrs.
-Wagnes, Ilardi and Martens made this election.
-NEOs hired on July 1, 2012 through and including December 1, 2013 and eligible to participate in the ESP received the non-elective employer contribution.
-Employees whose accruals ceased effective December 31, 2022 in the Qualified Pension Plan, began receiving an employer core contribution of 2% of eligible pay in the ESP effective January 1, 2023.
+Wagnes and llardi made this election.
+NEOs hired on July 1, 2012, through and including December 1, 2013, and eligible to participate in the ESP received the non-elective employer contribution.
+Employees whose accruals ceased effective December 31, 2022, in the Qualified Pension Plan, began receiving an employer core contribution of 2% of eligible pay in the ESP effective January 1, 2023.

 The Supplemental Pension Plan is an unfunded, nonqualified, non-contributory defined benefit restoration plan.
-Since the IRS limits the annual compensation recognized when calculating benefits under the qualified Pension

-Plan, the Supplemental Pension Plan restores what is lost in the Pension Plan due to these limits.
-The Supplemental Pension Plan covers all our employees who participate in the Pension Plan and who are impacted by the IRS' compensation limits.
-A participant must meet the vesting requirements of the qualified Pension Plan to vest for benefits under the Supplemental Pension Plan.
-Benefits under the Supplemental Pension Plan are available only as a lump sum distribution after termination and paid in accordance with Section 409A of the Code.
-As a result of the 2012 changes to the Pension Plan, the Supplemental Pension Plan was closed to employees hired on or after July 1, 2012, and no further benefits will accrue to any Supplemental Pension Plan participant for service performed after December 31, 2022 or after December 31, 2012 to the extent the participant made an election to forgo accruing further benefits as previously described.
+Since the IRS limits the annual compensation recognized when calculating benefits under the Qualified Pension Plan, the Supplemental Pension Plan restores what is lost in the Qualified Pension Plan due to these limits.
+The Supplemental Pension Plan covers all our employees who participate in the Qualified Pension Plan and who are impacted by the IRS' compensation limits.
+A participant must meet the vesting requirements of the Qualified Pension Plan to vest for benefits under the Supplemental Pension Plan.
+Benefits under the Supplemental Pension Plan are available only as a lump-sum distribution after termination and paid in accordance with Section 409A of the Code.
+As a result of the 2012 changes to the Qualified Pension Plan, the Supplemental Pension Plan was closed to employees hired on or after July 1, 2012, and no further benefits will accrue to any Supplemental Pension Plan participant for service performed after December 31, 2022, or after December 31, 2012, to the extent the participant made an election to forgo accruing further benefits as previously described.